 “Both neem paste and neem oil can be used as effective deterrents of pregnancy.
 They have to be applied locally on the vagina” says Dr Neelam, a professor at Department of Prasuti Tantra, Institute of Medical Sciences, Banaras Hindu University, Varanasi.
 When asked if there were any risks involved, Dr Neelam said, “None.
 If anything, it is beneficial for the vagina since it prevents infections of any type.”

-Neem oil gives off a pungent scent that takes getting used to, especially when used intimately.
+There are no side effects to using neem oil.
+In fact, it also helps to prevent STDs.
+The only draw-back is that neem oil gives off a pungent scent that takes some getting used to..
 When combined with normal body juices, the effect is a pleasant funk that dissipates before it can be a distraction.

-The Neem tree grows wild in India and parts of Africa.
-As fortune would have it, Ghana is well endowed with neem trees, thus we’re able to provide a pure, undiluted version of the neem oil for your application.
-Click here.
+Ghana is well endowed with neem trees, thus we’re able to provide a pure, undiluted version of the neem oil for your application.
+Get yours here.

 - Sinna, K. C. & Riai, S. S. (1985).
 Neem Oil: An Ideal Contraceptive.
 Biological Memoirs, 10 (1), 2.